 The most usual type of shock to use with a chlorine hot tub is, unsurprisingly, chlorine.
 There are two main types of chlorine shock which are:

-Most brands of spa shock contain dichlor and that would be the type I would recommend.
+Most brands of spa shock contain dichlor, and that is the type I would recommend.
 Cal hypo is more suitable for shocking swimming pools.

-If you have given the hot tub a very strong shock (super chlorinated) due to a problem with the water then you will need to wait longer than if you have just given it a normal weekly dose.
-It could take as long as 24 hours for the chlorine levels to reduce to safe, normal levels.
+If you have given the hot tub a very strong shock (super chlorinated) due to a problem with the water, you will need to wait longer than if you had just given it a normal weekly dose.
+The chlorine levels could take 24 hours to reduce to safe, normal levels.

 You should test the water using a test strip or some other test method to check the chlorine levels before using it.
 You should wait until the chlorine levels are 3 ppm (parts per million) or less.